 - available to all factions, so when enemies hear the shots they can’t be sure if it’s an ally or enemy shooting

-- this means that Crossbow is hard to use as a quick-draw weapon in panic situations when you need a backup weapon.
+- takes 0.8 seconds to equip, which is 0.3 seconds longer than for most other sidearms.
+This means that Crossbow is hard to use as a quick-draw weapon in panic situations when you need a backup weapon.

 - low projectile velocity and strong projectile drop make it hard to use in a direct firefight, and hard to hit moving enemies at range.